 Photo Credit: Kristen Burden Photos

-As it turns out, having a blog called “Milk Allergy Mom” means you are one of the first people news outlets find when they want to do a story about milk allergies.
+As it turns out, having a blog called Milk Allergy Mom means you’re one news outlets find when they want to do a story about milk allergies.

 I committed to helping others however I could.

 This time, NBC News contacted us about Dr. Rupti Gupta’s 2018 study on childhood milk allergy.

 The study reveals some new statistics that parents will certainly find helpful.

 Plus, with this study, we learn most families are ill-prepared for severe first reactions to dairy.
 Yikes.

 As you will read, that was certainly our case.